fachryafrz/fachryafrz/public/projects/ryth/README.md

 # Ryth – Music Streaming and Discovery

 Ryth is a music streaming platform that offers seamless access to an extensive music library.
-With secure authentication, you can explore detailed information about songs, albums, artists, and playlists.
+You can explore detailed information about songs, albums, artists, and playlists.
 The intuitive search functionality makes it easy to find songs, artists, albums, and playlists effortlessly.

 ## 🔍 How It Works